LARUS Gliding Sensor Unit

 The philosophy: better to measure than to estimate!

-SteFly produces and distributes the high-end variometer under license developed by the LARUS project team led by Dr. Klaus Schäfer, Horst Rupp and Maximilian Betz.
+SteFly produces and distributes the high-end variometer under license developed by the LARUS project team led by Prof. Dr. Klaus Schäfer, Horst Rupp and Maximilian Betz.

 How does LARUS work?